QuaSi-Software/resie/README.md

 ### Using the command-line

-1. Switch into project directory: `cd /path/to/bran`
+1. Switch into project directory: `cd /path/to/resie`
 1. Run the tests with `julia --project=. test/runtests.jl`

 **Note: At the moment this produces an erroneous output of "No project config file given", but as this does not affect test results, this can be ignored.**

 ### Using the REPL

-1. Switch into project directory: `cd /path/to/bran`
+1. Switch into project directory: `cd /path/to/resie`
 1. Start the julia REPL with `julia`
 1. Switch to the package REPL with `]` (no enter necessary)
-1. Activate the environment and precompile Bran with `activate .`
+1. Activate the environment and precompile Resie with `activate .`
-1. Run the test suite with `test Bran`
+1. Run the test suite with `test Resie`

 ### Enable testing in the VS Code debugger